Behaviour at Boundary

 Characteristics of an Always Person

-Our characteristics are essential traits to have in order to be an Always person.
 Each week there is a new focus characteristic that is launched during Monday morning assembly by Miss.
 Ashton.
-Across school each class look in detail at what that particular characteristic means and how the children can demonstrate it.
+Throughout the week each class look in detail at what that particular characteristic means and how the children can demonstrate it.
+We celebrate those children who have shown that characteristic by inviting children and staff to nominate someone who they feel deserves special recognition during our ‘characteristic nomination’ section of our celebration assembly which takes place every Friday afternoon.

 Here at Boundary we believe that children need a safe space to explore their emotions in order to develop their emotional intelligence.
 The Shield is part of our behaviour hierarchy but it is also a big part of the children’s school life.
 It is a place where children can come to talk about their worries, share their successes and to help them learn all about the characteristics of an Always person so they can truly become the best that they can be.